-When the Woods Hole Oceanographic Institution team took their REMUS “SharkCam” underwater vehicle— equipped with six camera views —to Mexico’s Guadalupe Island, they expected to track and film great white sharks for scientific study.
+When the Woods Hole Oceanographic Institution team took their REMUS “SharkCam” underwater vehicle—an autonomous underwater vehicle (AUV) equipped with six camera views, as well as navigational and scientific instruments—to Mexico’s Guadalupe Island, they expected to track and film great white sharks for scientific study.

 They had no idea that they would get the first recorded close-ups of predatory behavior by sharks in the wild.
 And the footage is pretty astonishing.